Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

 In the centre is an imago clipeata (a portrait in a round frame) of the deceased youth, held by two flying winged erotes and supported by an eagle with outspread wings, which is flanked by the reclining river and ocean god Oceanus (Ὠκεανός, Okeanos) and Tellus Mater (Mother Earth, the Roman equivalent of the Greek Gaia, Γαῖα).
 Each of the erotes looks behind him towards Achilles and Cheiron at his end of the relief.
 On either side of the sarcophagus is a relief of a seated griffin (γρύφων, gryphon) which fills the entire surface.

 As a boy Achilles (Ἀχιλλεύς) was sent by his father Peleus (Πηλεύς) to be raised by the Centaur Cheiron (Χείρων), a kinsman who lived on Mount Pelion (Πήλιον) in Thessaly.
-Among the skills Achilles learned from Cheiron were medicine (see below) and music.
+Among the skills Achilles learned from Cheiron were medicine (see photo, right and below) and music.
 Their relationship is mentioned in The Iliad (Book 11, line 830; Book 16, line 140; Book 19, line 387) and by several other ancient authors.

 As in other depictions of Achilles and Cheiron in Greek and Roman art, Achilles holds a lyre, and in this case also a plectrum.
 The boy is shown in heroized nudity, wearing only a cloak that covers his chest and shoulders.
 He looks at Cheiron, and they appear to have eye contact.
 Seated very close to him, the Centaur stretches one arm across the boy's chest to point to the lyre, indicating that he is instructing him, but it appears almost as an embrace.